secretGeek/til/powershell/runas.md

-##for a new process to runas a different (admin) user from powershell
+## For a new process to runas a different (admin) user from powershell